datastax/cpp-driver/topics/basics/schema_metadata/README.md

 # Schema Metadata

 The driver provides access to keyspace and table metadata.
-This schema metadata is monitored by the control conneciton and automatically kept up-to-date.
+This schema metadata is monitored by the control connection and automatically kept up-to-date.

 ```c
 /* Create session */